miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 ### Topic Modeling
 - `G_BERTopic_News.py`: Training and storing the topic models.
 Example: BERTopicModel2016Sample250k

-### Topic Modeling - Correrlation analysis and Topics Selection
+### Correrlation Analysis for Topics Selection: Financial data, Sentiment Analysis and Topics
 - `H_FinBERT_BERTopic_EBF_SP500_Corr.py`: Correlation analysis between the sentiment score of the topics and the returns of the S&P500
 - `I_FinBERT_BERTopic_EBF_Top_Topics_Summary.py`: Consolidating the sentiment score for each day for each topic (top 30 topics), Save a file per year.
 Data\sa_top_topics